-The observed accumulation of the PAL transcript and an increase in LOX and PLA2 activity after ergosterol treatment imply possible involvement of both, SA and JA signalling, in ergosterol perception (Dadakova et al., 2013; Lochman and Mikes, 2006).
-In the case of PAL, an up-regulation of the PAL gene caused increased PAL activity due to elevated protein levels.
-Furthermore, very good correlation between this increase and accumulation of SA was shown (Lochman and Mikes, 2006).
-On the other hand, measured changes in the NaLOX3 transcript after ergosterol treatment corresponded well to changes in LOX activity in Beta vulgaris leaves measured previously, with rapid and transient increase peaking in the first two hours and subsequent slight decrease below basal level around 3 h (Dadakova et al., 2013; Rossard et al., 2010).
-However, no JA accumulation after ergosterol application was detected (Dadakova et al., 2013).
-This observation corresponds to the results of potato homolog (LOX-H3) where LOX-H3 depletion does not result in reduced accumulation of wound-induced JA level suggesting that LOX-H3 may play a regulatory role over other activities (Royo et al., 1999) and the role of NaLOX3 in JA synthesis is contentious.
-Surprisingly, after ergosterol application elevated level of free polyamine spermine, able to trigger acidic PR proteins accumulation in plants, was measured (Dadakova et al., 2013).
+The observed accumulation of the PAL transcript and an increase in lipoxygenase (LOX) and phospholipase A2 (PLA2) activity after ergosterol treatment imply a possible involvement of both, SA and JA signalling, in ergosterol perception (Dadakova et al., 2013;

+Lochman and Mikes, 2006).
+In the case of PAL, an up-regulation of the PAL gene caused an increased PAL activity due to elevated protein levels.
+Furthermore, a very good correlation between this increase and accumulation of SA was shown (Lochman and Mikes, 2006).
+On the other hand, measured changes in the NaLOX3 transcript after ergosterol treatment corresponded well to changes in LOX activity in Beta vulgaris leaves measured previously, with a rapid and transient increase peaking in the first two hours and subsequent slight decrease below basal level around 3 h (Dadakova et al., 2013; Rossard et al., 2010).
+However, no JA accumulation after the ergosterol application was detected (Dadakova et al., 2013).
+This observation corresponds to the results with a potato homolog (LOX-H3) where its depletion does not result in a reduced accumulation of the wound-induced JA level suggesting that LOX-H3 may play a regulatory role over other activities (Royo et al., 1999) and the role of NaLOX3 in JA synthesis is contentious.
+Surprisingly, an elevated level of free polyamine spermine, able to trigger acidic PR proteins accumulation in plants, was measured after ergosterol application (Dadakova et al., 2013).
 These findings indicate that SA and spermine signalling pathways are more likely involved in ergosterol elicitation than JA signalling (Figure 4).
-This is further supported by above mentioned observations that ergosterol treatment triggers an accumulation of transcripts only for the acidic form of PR1 protein and suppresses accumulation of transcripts for PI-I and -II induced by wounding (Lochman and Mikes, 2006).
+This is further supported by the above mentioned observations that ergosterol treatment triggers an accumulation of transcripts only for the acidic form of PR1 protein and suppresses accumulation of transcripts for PI-I and -II induced by wounding (Lochman and Mikes, 2006).